4rn3/4rn3/README.md

 - 👋 Hi, I’m Arne
 - 👀 I’m interested in Data science, reinforcement learning and finance
 - 🏫 I have a Bachelor's degree in applied computer science with a double major in cybersecurity and AI and am currently doing my Master's in AI
-- 🎯 Currently learning more about time series
-- 📖 reading list: <a href='https://stanford.edu/~ashlearn/RLForFinanceBook/book.pdf'>Stanford RL with applications in finance</a>
+- 📖 reading list: <a href='https://stanford.edu/~ashlearn/RLForFinanceBook/book.pdf'>Stanford RL with applications in finance</a>, <a href='[https://stanford.edu/~ashlearn/RLForFinanceBook/book.pdf](https://hastie.su.domains/Papers/ESLII.pdf)'>The Elements of Statistical Learning</a>, <a href='[https://stanford.edu/~ashlearn/RLForFinanceBook/book.pdf](https://link.springer.com/book/10.1007/978-1-4939-3783-7)'>An Introduction to Mathematical Finance with Applications</a>

 ![](https://komarev.com/ghpvc/?username=4rn3&color=blueviolet)